ig3/srf-scheduler/README.md

 will be presented.
 See getNextCard() for details.

 Mode is `stop` if:
- * predicted average study time is more than config.targetStudyTime OR
+ * predicted average study time is more than config.studyTimeTarget OR
+ * predicted study time next 24 hours is more than config.studyTimeLimit OR
  * the number of new cards today is more than config.maxNewCardsPerDay OR
  * there are overdue cards